-Tenet is the latest movie from Christopher Nolan, and is scheduled for release this August.
-But what is it actually about?
+Tenet is the latest movie from Christopher Nolan, and is scheduled for release on 26th August in the UK.
+You can now book your tickets for Tenet – but what is it actually about?

 The film's air of secrecy is classic Nolan, drawing audiences in like a moth to the flame.
 BlacKkKlansman's John David Washington leads a star-studded cast as some sort of global operative looking to prevent a global threat.
 Robert Pattinson, Kenneth Branagh and Michael Caine co-star.